mishudark/eventhus/README.md

 }
 ```

+Also we use a switch-case format to determine the type of the `event` (note that events are pointers), and apply the respective changes

-The aggregate is never save in it's current state, instead is stored as a series of `events` that can recreate the aggregate in it's last state.
+Note: The aggregate is never save in it's current state, instead is stored as a series of `events` that can recreate the aggregate in it's last state.

 The whole magic to save events, publish it and recreate an aggregate from `event store` is made by eventhus out of the box

+# Config

 # Event Store